bjpop/website/lfg.markdown

 ## Spawning

+Coddington [6] notes that a sequential PRNG can be "parallelised" by distributing the sequence over processors in three ways:

+   1. Leapfrog: elements of the sequence are given to processors in a cyclic fashion.
+If there are $n$ processors, element $i$ is given to processor $i\ mod\ n$.
+   2. Sequential splitting: elements of the sequence are given to processes in non-overlapping sequential blocks.
+   3. Independent sequences: from a given set of initial values, some generators can produce a large set of indendent streams.
+This is true for LFGs, as discussed in this section.

-A more complex issue is that the set of all initialisers can be split into equivalence classes.
-Each member of a particular equivalence class will produce the same periodic sequence of numbers (but perhaps starting at a different point).
+For LFGs the set of all full period sequences can be grouped into equivalence classes.
+From this we can observe that the space of LFGs is toroidal.
+In one cyclic dimension we travel along a particular sequence of numbers.
+In the other cyclic dimension we travel between equivalence classes.
 For the ALFG, the number of equivalence classes is $2^{(k-1)(p-1)}$.
-This allows us to generate a large number of independent sequences of numbers, which can be useful in parallel computations.
 It should be noted that, while the number of equivalence classes is large, it is still finite.
 It is obviously undesirable to generate all the indepenent sequences up front, so some method of "spawning" must be provided.
 That is to say, we must